rota1001/stm32h7-linux/README.md

 ## How to Play it on the Real Board
 First, you should have a board with STM32H750 SoC and the QSPI external flash.

-Second, flash the kernel image (build/kernel.bin) to QSPI external flash, you can tools like CH341 or T48 programmer.
+Second, flash the kernel image (build/kernel.bin) to QSPI external flash, you can use tools like CH341 or T48 programmer.
 You can also program a firmware to write the flash directly.

 Third, use tools like ST-LINK or J-Link to flash the bootloader to the internal flash.